bstollnitz/old-wpf-blog/47-ExpandTreeViewPart1/README.md

 Couldn't be any easier.

-If you have WPF installed on your machine, you can <a href="http://www.zagstudio.com/blogfiles/47/ExpandTreeViewWPF.xbap" target="_blank" >click here</a> to see this code running as an xbap.
-I also link to the source at the end of this post.

 ## Silverlight

 Now let's look at the differences between the WPF solution and the corresponding Silverlight one.